jdholtz/i3-restore/CONTRIBUTING.md

 your desired programs to the [config.example.json](config.example.json), test it, and submit a PR!

 ## Testing
-This project uses [Pytest] for Python unit testing and [Bats] for Bash unit testing.
+This project uses [pytest] for Python unit testing and [Bats] for Bash unit testing.
 When adding/modifying the code, you may need to add a new test or modify an existing test.

 The goal of these tests is to provide 100% code coverage (only measured for the Python tests) to increase the reliability of existing